obrie/retrokit/README.md

 # PROFILES=base,hd
 ```

-In the examples about, a `base` profile defines overrides that you want to use for
+In the examples above, a `base` profile defines overrides that you want to use for
 all of your profiles.
 A `crt` or `hd` profile then defines overrides that you want
 to use for specific hardware configurations.